akbarijedi/WebApi/README.md

-# WebApi
+# Prayer Times Web API

-C# .NET WEBAPI to get prayertime in day or all years (Base on university of Tehran calculations)
+C# .NET WEBAPI to get prayer times in one day or annual (Base on university of Tehran calculations)

-## Restful Api with Json standars output
+## Rest API with JSON standard output

 ## Websites for API:
 * https://syber.ir (Primary)